-Gradient Wind Engineering Inc. (GWE) was retained by The Founders Residences Ottawa LP to undertake a computer-based pedestrian level wind (PLW) study for 1705 Carling Avenue in Ottawa, Ontario.
-Our mandate within this study, as outlined in GWE proposal #18-061P, dated March 6, 2018, is to investigate pedestrian wind comfort within and surrounding the development site, and to identify any areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where necessary.
+Gradient Wind Engineering Inc. (GWE) was retained by Colonnade BridgePort, on behalf of Colonnade Real Estate Development LP 1, to undertake a computer-based pedestrian level wind (PLW) study for a proposed mixed-use development located at 485 Ancaster Avenue in Ottawa, Ontario.
+Our mandate within this study, as outlined in GWE proposal #GWE18-023P, dated January 26, 2018, is to investigate pedestrian wind comfort within and surrounding the development site at grade, and to identify any areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where necessary.

-Our work is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by Roderick Lahey Architect Inc. in April 2018, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.
+Our work is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by Roderick Lahey Architect Inc. in May 2018, City of Ottawa wind criteria, wind climate data provided by Environment Canada, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.